 5 things to look out for with ATV rental in Santorini

 If you’ve never rented an ATV before (an all-terrain vehicle also known as a quad bike), they’re great for getting around and perfect if you don’t want to hire a car while on Santorini.
-It was my first time renting a quad bike, so here are a few things to think about before you consider ATV rental in Santorini.
+It was my first time renting a quad bike, so here are a few things to think about before you consider ATV rentals in Santorini, Greece.